-The truth is, I may not get everything done this week and so what?
-Sitting in the clinic waiting room in a forced ‘time-out’ gave me the opportunity to take a deep breath and unleash a wave of gratitude over my life..my busy week..my to-do list.. even my health.
+The truth is, I may not get everything on my list accomplished this week and so what?
+Sitting in the clinic waiting room in a forced ‘time-out’ gave me the opportunity to take a deep breath and unleash a wave of gratitude over my life..my busy week..my health..even my to-do list.

 Gratitude and peace.